ArthurBriens/Kaggle_Charity_Donors_Analysis/README.md

-# ML-Charity-donors
+# Data-Analysis
-ML and DL project based on the Kaggle ML donors dataset.
+Data Analysis project of the charity donor's dataset from Kaggle, with an emphasis on data visualization

+Dataset link: